-We talked to Andrew Volchek, CEO and Co-founder of Arateg, about custom software development, and this is what he said about it.
+Andrew Volchek, CEO and Co-founder of Arateg tells us about custom software development.

 First of all, how are you and your family doing in these COVID-19 times?

 Andrew Volchek: Fortunately, everyone is in good health.
 I was infected by coronavirus a month ago but there were no severe symptoms and now I feel great.
-We all take care of wellness, keeping social distance, and working from home.
+We all take care of wellness, keep social distance, and work from home.

 Tell us about you, your career, and how you founded Arateg.

 Andrew Volchek: Together with a team of talented software engineers, we set up a company in 2014.
 Sergey Glebko who was among the founders is a CTO at Arateg now.
 A year later, we established a programming school on the base of a software development center.
 Our primary objective was to help startups and SMEs achieve success and generate revenues using technologies.
 With accumulated experience in design and development, we deliver quality software solutions tailored to the industry-specific needs of our customers.

 Andrew Volchek: Our team employs cutting-edge technologies such as blockchain and artificial intelligence to help organizations succeed in the market.
 With innovative solutions, startups and SMEs can automate workflows, ensure visibility in business processes, and protect sensitive data.
 Delivering AI and blockchain software to customers that operate in sectors like FinTech, InsurTech, retail, healthcare, and real estate, we assist them in gaining a competitive advantage and boosting efficiency.

 How the coronavirus pandemic affects your business and how are you coping?